RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

     * Store legacy dispatch id to the hardware MMIO doorbell.
       * Address of the doorbell is in legacy_hardware_doorbell_ptr field of amd_signal_t.
     * Release spinlock protecting the legacy doorbell of the queue.
 Atomic store of value 0.
   * Signal Load/Signal Wait/Signal Read-Modify-Write Atomics are not supported.
 Instruction sequence for these operations and this signal kind is empty.
+* For AMD_SIGNAL_KIND_DOORBELL:
+  * Signal Store uses the following sequence:
+    * Atomic store of value to the hardware MMIO doorbell.
+  * Signal Load/Signal Wait/Signal Read-Modify-Write Atomics are not supported.
+Instruction sequence for these operations and this signal kind is empty.